iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote listobjects true
   ```

-- `sse` - server-side encryption algorithm to use (e.g., AES256, aws:kms).
+- `sse` - server-side encryption algorithm to use (e.g. AES256, aws:kms).
 By
   default, no encryption is used.

   ```dvc